brunoadbuffa/ChallengeEIO-videotracking/README.md

     │       ├── data                       <- Files for program input and the output video.
     │       │     ├── video input          <- Video for tracking
-    │       │     ├── initial conditions   <- JSON file with the initial info for tracking │       │     └── video tracking       <- Resulting video with trankings
+    │       │     ├── initial conditions   <- JSON file with the initial info for tracking │       │     └── video tracking       <- Resulting video with trakings
     │       ├── model
-    │       |     ├── tracker.py           <- Python class with the methods for tracking
+    │       |     ├── tracker.py           <- Python class with the methods described in the Algorithm
     │       |     └── main.py              <- Main file to execute the program
     │       │
     │       ├── Dockerfile                 <- Text document with the commands to assemble the docker image │       │
     │       ├── docker-compose             <- Config file for Docker Compose
     |       |
-    │       ├── Makefile                   <- File to define the set of commands to run │       │
+    │       ├── Makefile                   <- File to define the set of commands to run by Docker-Compose for buildind the docker image
+    │       │
     │       └── requirements               <- List of packages to build the image with this packages